mit-pdos/sigmaos/cpython3.11/Doc/library/optparse.rst

 **Source code:** :source:`Lib/optparse.py`

 .. deprecated:: 3.2
-   The :mod:`optparse` module is :term:`soft deprecated` and will not be developed further; development will continue with the :mod:`argparse` module.
+   The :mod:`optparse` module is deprecated and will not be developed further;
+   development will continue with the :mod:`argparse` module.

 --------------